jrmeyerhofer/LITA2017/Lesson_5/README.md

-# Lesson Five - Calling APIs
+# Lesson 5 - Calling APIs

 In this lesson we'll learn how to call APIs from a Google Apps Script and call the oaDOI API.